snonux/gemtexter/README.md

 Another thing you can do is to insert an index with links to similar blog posts.
 E.g.:

 ```
-See more entries about DTail:
+See more entries about DTail and Golang:

 << template::inline::index dtail golang